balabit/syslog-ng-incubator/modules/websocket/test/README.md

 You will see messages are sent from the websocket client destination and received in the websocket server.

-# Test connection to websocket destination as a server from a websocket client
+## Test connection to websocket destination as a server from a websocket client

 Make sure you are in the test directory and your 8000 port is available.

-Open terminal A to run the command blew to start a websocket server destination
+Open terminal A to run the command blow to start a websocket server destination
 ```
 make test-server-dest
 ```